open menu

 • through the use of Server to Server requests.

-Each merchant can configure their profile by accessing the Axerve Back Office environment at:
+Each merchant can configure their profile by accessing the Fabrick Back Office environment at:

 Authentication

-Authenticating via IP means that you register the server's IP address on Axerve Ecommerce Solutions and that it will reject any calls that come from unknown IP addresses.
+Authenticating via IP means that you register the server's IP address on Fabrick Payment Orchestra and that it will reject any calls that come from unknown IP addresses.

 This approach can work most of the time, but as cloud hosting grows, it can be difficult to always have the same public IP: server traffic can come from a variety of IPs.

-If this is the case, Axerve has introduced ApiKey authentication: you only need to generate an Apikey token via the Axerve Back Office (Axerve dashboard) and use it for each call.
+If this is the case, Fabrick has introduced ApiKey authentication: you only need to generate an Apikey token via the Fabrick Back Office (Fabrick dashboard) and use it for each call.

 The first step is to choose which authentication you need: